okta/okta.github.io/_source/quickstart/react/default-example.md

 ## Prerequisites
 * If you do not already have a **Developer Edition Account**, you can create one at [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
-* If you don't have a React app, or are new to React, please continue with the [React + Okta Auth SDK](/code/react/okta_react.html) guide instead.
+* If you don't have a React app, or are new to React, please continue with the [React Quickstart](https://facebook.github.io/react-native/docs/getting-started.html) guide instead.
 It will walk you through the creation of a React app, and cover the same points as this quickstart.

 ## Add an OpenID Connect Client in Okta
 In Okta, applications are OpenID Connect clients that can use Okta Authorization servers to authenticate users.
 Your Okta Org already has a default authorization server, so you just need to create an OIDC client that will use it.